JRCSTU/allinone/README.rst

    application under a separate folder in ``./co2mpas_AIO/Apps/``, as explained in the sections below.

+2. Install latest `co2mpas` package with `pip` command (either from *PyPi* or locally, if i's a *dev* release) and run and test the basic commands and procedures to check everything works as planned.

-2. The AIO has its own, distinct version from *co2mpas* package, which is imprinted in 3 different places that you have to modify before running ``./prepare.sh``:
+3. The AIO has its own, distinct version from *co2mpas* package, which is imprinted in 3 different places that you have to modify before running ``./prepare.sh``:

    - the version imprinted in the ``./Archive/README.txt`` file;  You must